michael2012z/BitBible/markdown/KJV/files/Job.md

 5. Behold, as wild asses in the desert, go they forth to their work; rising betimes for a prey: the wilderness yieldeth food for them and for their children.

-6. They reap every one his corn in the field: and they gather the vintage of the wicked.corn: Heb. mingled corn, or, dredgethey gather…: Heb. the wicked gather the vintage
+6. They reap every one his corn in the field: and they gather the vintage of the wicked.

 7. They cause the naked to lodge without clothing, that they have no covering in the cold.